precisely/gene-panel-curation/genes/TRPM3.md

     # What does this mean?

-    People with this variant have one copy of the [C37T](https://www.ncbi.nlm.nih.gov/clinvar/variation/218881/)
+    People with this variant have one copy of the [C37T](https://www.ncbi.nlm.nih.gov/clinvar/variation/218881/) variant.
+This substitution of a single nucleotide is known as a missense mutation.

     # What is the effect of this variant?